LIP-Computing/tutorials/docs/udocker/udocker-02.md

 ## 5. run: I

 Executes a container.
 Several execution engines are provided.
 The container can be specified using the container id or its associated name.
-Additionally it is possible to invoke run with an image name:
+Additionally, it is possible to invoke run with an image name:

 ```bash
 udocker run mytensor bash